-Windows 10 boot failure
+User case: Windows 10 boot failure

-“Hello, guys!
+Hello, guys!
 I have a HP computer installed with Windows 10 operating system.
 It works fine until a recent update - the Windows 10 won’t boot after recent update.
-I’ve tried to repair the program, but the Windows 10 boot failure again.
-Is there a way to fix Windows 10 won’t boot without reinstalling?”
+I’ve tried to repair the program, but the Windows 10 boot failed again.
+Is there a way to fix Windows 10 won’t boot without reinstalling?

-Actually, there are many users have met the the problem that when they turn on the computer but the Windows 10 won’t boot successfully.
-Well, “Windows 10 won’t boot” is common issue that can be caused by many reasons.
+Actually, there are many users who have met the problem that Windows 10 won’t boot successfully when they turn on the computer.
+Well, “Windows 10 won’t boot” is a common issue that can be caused by many reasons.

 Why Windows 10 won’t boot?

-To figure out why won’t your Windows 10 boot, you need to know about the Windows 10 boot process:
+To figure out why your Windows 10 won’t boot, you need to know about the Windows 10 boot process:

-When Windows 10 starts, the BIOS or UEFI Firmware is loaded, and performs a small set of checks on your hardware called Power On Self Test (POST).
+When Windows 10 starts, the BIOS or UEFI Firmware is loaded and performs a small set of checks on your hardware called Power On Self Test (POST).
 And then, the BIOS scans the hard disk master boot record (MBR), which loads an essential file into main memory called WINLOAD.EXE.

 Info: A component of the operating system has expired.

-A black screen and your Windows 10 boot failure often means that your master boot record is on the fritz.
-And here, you can try to fix Windows 10 won’t boot with Startup Repair and BootRec Commands.
+A black screen and Windows 10 boot failure often mean that your master boot record is on the fritz.
+And here, you can try to fix the issue with Startup Repair and BootRec commands.